SWTOR Credits & Boost

 SWTOR Credits and Boost for Star Wars: The Old Republic

-Star Wars: The Old Republic remains active in 2026, with story updates, Galactic Seasons, Cartel Market additions, returning rewards, and technical updates keeping the game relevant for regular players and those coming back after a break.
-For many players, the main problem is not access to content itself.
+Star Wars: The Old Republic remains active in 2026, with story updates, PvP seasons, Cartel Market additions, returning events, account systems, and technical updates keeping the game relevant for regular players and those coming back after a break.
+For many players, the main issue is not access to content itself.
 It is the time needed to keep characters funded, leveled, geared, and ready for active content.

-CoinLooting offers SWTOR Credits and SWTOR Level Boost services for players who want a smoother route through the game economy, character growth, endgame readiness, and account comfort.
-Credits help with trading, GTN purchases, crafting, Strongholds, cosmetics, companion-related spending, and general account flexibility.
-Boost services cover faster leveling, alt setup, story access, level 80 readiness, and an easier return to active SWTOR content.
+CoinLooting offers SWTOR Credits and SWTOR Level Boost for players who want a cleaner route through the game economy, character growth, endgame readiness, and account comfort.
+Credits support trading, GTN purchases, crafting, Strongholds, cosmetics, companion-related spending, and general account flexibility.
+Boosts support faster leveling, alt setup, story access, level 80 readiness, and a smoother return to active SWTOR content.

 Credits, Boosts and Account Progress in SWTOR

 Credits cover the economic side of SWTOR.
-Boost services cover the character side.
-Together, they help players keep their account moving without getting stuck in repeated farming, slow alt leveling, outdated gear, or unfinished setup.
+Boosts cover the character side.
+Together, they let players keep their account moving without getting stuck in repeated farming, slow alt leveling, outdated gear, and unfinished setup.

 Players usually use SWTOR Credits for:

-- Endgame readiness for Flashpoints, Operations, PvP, and daily content
+• Endgame preparation for Flashpoints, Operations, PvP, and daily content

 The current max level is 80 for subscribers with Legacy of the Sith access, so level 80 remains the main practical target for active SWTOR services.